Best Service Virtualization Tools

 • Middleware: SAP RFC and IDoc, IBM App Connect Enterprise, IBM Integration Bus, TIBCO BusinessWorks, Oracle Fusion

-• Other: FIX, database stubs (JDBC), MongoDB, files over FTP/SFTP, raw TCP and UDP, Java and .NET objects
+• Other: FIX, database stubs (JDBC), MongoDB, files over FTP/SFTP, raw TCP and UDP, Java objects (via the Java virtualization agent)

 • Formats incl.
 SWIFT, ISO 8583, ISO 20022, copybook, PL/I